 Barbados is the easternmost island in the Lesser Antilles.
 Its strong economy and political stability make it the shining star of the Caribbean.
 It has some of the most pristine beaches in the world, and portions of its ancient tropical rainforest still survive today.
 Originally named Jamestown, Holetown was the site of the initial English claim to Barbados in 1625 and is home to the island’s oldest church, St. James Parish Church, erected in 1628.
 Today Holetown is a colorful, vibrant area with popular retail outlets and beachfront restaurants.

-The Barbados field program will train students in historical archaeological and ethnohistorical methods.
-Students will conduct archaeological excavations at sites such as the St. Nicholas Abbey sugar plantation, one of the oldest sugar estates in Barbados, and at the George Washington House, the residence where a young George Washington lived in 1751.
+The Barbados field program trains students in historical archaeological and ethnohistorical methods.
+Students conduct archaeological excavations at sites such as the St. Nicholas Abbey sugar plantation, one of the oldest sugar estates in Barbados, and at the George Washington House, the residence where a young George Washington lived in 1751.
 Students will examine the material conditions of Barbados’s earliest colonists.
-Weekend field trips will visit sites of historical, cultural, and environmental interest.
-In addition the program will coincide with two major national cultural celebrations in Barbados, “Crop Over” and “Emancipation Day.”
+Excursions include site visits of historical, cultural, and environmental interest.
+In addition, the program will coincide with two major national cultural celebrations in Barbados, “Crop Over” and “Emancipation Day.”

 Frederick H. Smith